 Influenza is an illness caused by the flu virus.
 There are different strains of flu virus.
 Each winter a different strain of the flu virus causes an outbreak which affects many people.
 This is called seasonal flu.
 Flu is passed from person to person through droplets created when someone with the infection sneezes or coughs.

 Immunisation against seasonal influenza (the flu jab) is offered every year to people at risk of developing serious complications from flu.
 The vaccine greatly reduces the chance of getting seasonal flu, and lasts for one year.
 In the northern hemisphere the vaccine is usually available from September each year, and from April each year in the southern hemisphere.
 It is best to get vaccinated as early as possible, before the winter flu season starts.

 In the UK, the Department of Health (DH) advises who should be immunised.
 The aim is to protect people who are more likely to develop complications from flu.
 NHS flu vaccinations are offered by GP surgeries and by pharmacies.
 Some pharmacies also offer a private vaccination service for people who are not eligible on the NHS.

 Since September 2015, all school-aged children in the UK are offered the flu vaccine each year, either at the doctor's surgery or at school.
 Children are given a different vaccine to adults.
-It is called Fluenz® and is given by nose spray.
+It is called Fluenz® Tetra and is given by nasal spray.
 It contains a live but weakened form of the flu virus.
 It will not cause flu in a healthy child.

 Before having influenza vaccine